ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/matrix-timeseries.md

 ```
 See the [Visualisation definition](/dashboards/visualisations/visualisation-definition) docs for the definition schema

-To learn more about defining the data for the visualisation using the `columns` field see [here](/dashboards/visualisations/targeting-data)
+See the [Targeting data](/dashboards/visualisations/targeting-data) for and how to target data with the `column`

 ## Options: